 Try to summarise what you have read into several bullet points or key words.
 If it helps, draw sketches or diagrams linking these key words or phrases together.
 Common techniques include mind-mapping, bubble diagrams and fish bone diagrams.
-Click to see an example of how to draw mind maps *

 Another useful technique is to make up things such as flash cards or memory cards which contain the key words or phrases around a topic.
 These can help you to memorise the key issues.
 You can then get a family member, friend or colleague to test you using these cards.
 Other people have been known to write key words or phrases on sticky “post-it” notes and put them up in the home or office so they can be seen throughout the day thus helping them to be memorised.

 There is no right or wrong way of revising. you need to find the way that suits you best.